T

 neighborhood

-Explore one of Kanazawa's most famous geisha districts, characterized by its beautifully preserved wooden teahouses (chaya).
-Stroll along the atmospheric streets, pop into craft shops, and perhaps enjoy a cup of matcha.
+Step back in time in one of Kanazawa's most charming geisha districts, characterized by its beautifully preserved wooden teahouses.
+Enjoy the atmospheric streets, browse local crafts, and perhaps experience a traditional tea ceremony.

 • Look for gold leaf products, a specialty of Kanazawa.